arangodb/arangodb-tinkerpop-provider/README.md

           - "e:[v]->[v]"
 ```

-If no `edgeDefinitions` are not configured, the default names will be used:
+If `edgeDefinitions` are not configured, the default names will be used:

 - `<graphName>_vertex` will be used for the vertex collection
 - `<graphName>_edge` will be used for the edge collection